Welcome to Davenport and the Quad Cities

 Whether it's a concert downtown, watching our minor league Champions – the Quad Cities River Bandits – score another win at picturesque Modern Woodman Park, or enjoying the bike trail along the Mississippi River, there is something to capture your interest.

-There are also several smaller venues such as Daytrotter, Triple Crown Whiskey Bar and Raccoon Motel, RIBCO, and Rozz Tox.
+There are also several smaller venues such as Triple Crown Whiskey Bar and Raccoon Motel, RIBCO, and Rozz Tox.

 Just down the road in Maquoketa you'll find Codfish Hollow Barnstormers, where you can relax in an idyllic setting and enjoy performances by up and coming artists.
 We're also just under an hour away from the University of Iowa's Hancher Auditorium.

-As for theatre, the Quad Cities is home to an impressive amount of stages for acting and performance: Circa '21 Dinner Playhouse and Speakeasy (Rock Island); Bucktown Revue (Davenport); Black Box Theatre and Quad City Music Guild (Moline); and many more.
+As for theatre, the Quad Cities is home to an impressive number of stages for acting and performance: Circa '21 Dinner Playhouse, The Establishment Theatre, and Speakeasy (Rock Island); Bucktown Revue (Davenport); Black Box Theatre, The Spotlight Theatre, and Quad City Music Guild (Moline); and many more.

-Many festivals and sporting events are held throughout the year, the most famous of which are the Bix 7 Race, Professional Golfers' Association (PGA) Tour, and Quad Cities Marathon, but there's also Festival of Trees in December, Alternating Currents in August, Jazz Festival in late July, and the annual summertime VIVA!
-Quad Cities festival, among many others.
+Many sport events are held throughout the year, the most famous of which are the Bix 7 Race (running), Criterium (bicycle), Professional Golfers' Association (PGA) Tour, and Quad Cities Marathon.

 In each, you'll find restaurants of every kind, art galleries and studios, brew pubs, coffee shops, nightclubs, and unique shops.

 If you like to shop, we're the city for you.
 From vibrant downtown scenes to large shopping corridors, there's no shortage of places to browse for treasures.

 The Quad Cities is the headquarters of Isabel Bloom, John Deere, Whitey's Ice Cream, Rudy's Tacos, Happy Joe's, and just up the road in LeClaire is Antique Archaeology (home base for The History Channel's American Pickers).